Eyelid Malposition Surgery

 - Entropion: laxity (looseness, sagging) of the lower eyelid is most often found in older individuals, and can present as either a turning in or turning out of the lower eyelid.
 When the lower eyelid retractors become attenuated, the forces on the eyelid tend to favor an inward rotation of the lower eyelid—this is called entropion.
 Entropion causes the eyelashes to rub against the eye and can cause severe irritation and discomfort

-- Ectropion: when the lower eyelid is lax and there is contraction of the lower eyelid skin or weakening of the orbicularis oculi muscle (as occurs with Bell’s Palsy), the lower eyelid rotates away from the eye—this is called ectropion.
+- Ectropion: when the lower eyelid is lax and there is the contraction of the lower eyelid skin or weakening of the orbicularis oculi muscle (as occurs with Bell’s Palsy), the lower eyelid rotates away from the eye—this is called ectropion.
 With cases of ectropion, the lower eyelid does not rub against the eye; however, the eyelid does not protect the eye, which can also cause irritation.

-- Conjunctival Muellerectomy: for patients with a mild degree of ptosis (1-2 mm) a simple test is performed during the preoperative assessment.
+- Conjunctival Muellerectomy: for patients with a mild degree of Malposition(1-2 mm) a simple test is performed during the preoperative assessment.
 During this test, drops are placed into the eyes and the patient’s response is measured—if the drop raises the eyelids to the desired height, the lid position can usually be corrected with a surgery referred to as a Conjunctival Muellerectomy.
 This surgery is performed from behind the upper eyelid using a special clamp called a Putterman ptosis clamp.

-- Anterior Levator Resection Ptosis Surgery: this form of surgery is appropriate for patients whose eyelids did not respond successfully to the preoperative eyelid test.
+- Anterior Levator Resection Malposition Surgery: this form of surgery is appropriate for patients whose eyelids did not respond successfully to the preoperative eyelid test.
 This surgery is performed through an incision at the eyelid crease on the outside of the eyelid.
 The levator aponeurosis is dissected and sutures are tied to effectively shorten the aponeurosis.
 Surgery is performed under local anesthesia to facilitate proper repositioning of the eyelid.
 During surgery, the patient is asked to open and close the eye, and the sutures can be repositioned to adjust the eyelid position.
 Once satisfactory eyelid positioning has been achieved, the sutures are permanently tied and the eyelid is closed.
 Skin sutures are removed within a week.

 Treatment for Entropion: there are various approaches to address and correct cases of entropion.
-For most patients, successful outcomes can be achieved by reattaching the lower eyelid retractors and shortening the lower eyelid
+For most patients, successful outcomes can be achieved by reattaching the lower eyelid retractors and shortening the lower eyelid.

-Treatment for Ectropion: surgery to correct cases of ectropion focuses on lengthening the lower eyelid and re-suspending the eyelid back against the globe
+Treatment for Ectropion: surgery to correct cases of ectropion focuses on lengthening the lower eyelid and re-suspending the eyelid back against the globe.